 Despite the crowds of tourists that pour into this area, it's still possible to find a secluded place to relax.

 Trakai is also known for its famous Karaim (Karaites) community, a Turkic-speaking ethnic group whose religion is Judaism.
 Interesting combination, isn't it?
 According to one of the sources I've read while planning the trip, Karaims had something like an open tender back in the day where they decided to pick an official religion for their people.
-Christianity, Islam and Judaism competed among each other, but eventually Karaims picked Judaism.
+Christianity, Islam and Judaism competed with each other, but eventually, Karaims picked Judaism.
 I'm really curious to know why.
 Maybe because of its age and maturity?

 Karaims were invited from Crimea by the Grand Duke Vytautas in 1397-1398.